johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 While this example is pretty simplistic, the ability to identify actors using their address is tremendously important for distributed actors.
 Unlike local-only actors, reference equality (`===`) is _not_ necessarily correct!
 This is because we need to be able to implement transports which simply return a new proxy instance whenever they are asked to resolve a remote instance, rather than forevermore return the same exact instance for them which would lead to infinite (!) memory growth including forever keeping around instances of remote actors which we never know for sure if they are alive or not, or if they ever will be resolved again.
-Therefore `ActorAddress` quality is the only reasonable way to implement equality _and_ is a crucial element to keep transport implementations memory efficient.
+Therefore `ActorAddress` quality is the only sane way to implement equality _and_ is a crucial element to keep transport implementations memory efficient.

 This is how the `==` and `hash` functions are synthesized by the compiler: